prusnak/rusnak.io/_posts/2013-02-27-idea-factory-github-semantic-patches.md

 ---
 layout: post
-title: Idea Factory: Semantic Patches on Github
+title: Idea Factory - Semantic Patches on Github
 ---

 This post is a part of [Idea Factory](/idea-factory/) series.